Autocrit/cnc_pendant_to_duet/README.md

 1. Other CNC pendants may have different pin arrangements; check with a multimeter.
 The pendant should use 5V.
 1. This PCB was tested with a Duet 3, but not with a Duet 2.
+1. There's a small change to the Arduino code due to the fact that there is no X1 multiplier wire or signal.
 1. I don't know what I'm doing.
 Use at your own risk.

 ## Pendant